- Email: Alyssa.Watzman@lewisbrisbois.com

 - Fax: 303.861.7767

-Alyssa Watzman is a partner in the Denver office of Lewis Brisbois and a member of the Government Investigations Practice as well as the Data Privacy & Cybersecurity Practice.
+Alyssa Watzman is a partner in the Denver office of Lewis Brisbois, a vice chair of the Data Privacy & Cybersecurity Practice, and a member of the Government Investigations Practice.
 Alyssa has significant experience representing and advising multinational corporations, boards of directors, board committees, and individuals in connection with regulatory enforcement actions, government and internal investigations, whistleblower complaints, and compliance matters related to alleged violations of the Securities Act of 1933, the Securities Exchange Act of 1934, and the Foreign Corrupt Practices Act (FCPA).
 She also has significant litigation experience and has handled matters involving the Department of Justice and the Securities and Exchange Commission as well as other regulators.
 Alyssa has represented client interests in numerous legal settings including during interviews, negotiations, depositions, and hearings.

 Before joining Lewis Brisbois Bisgaard & Smith LLP, Alyssa was a Litigation Associate in the New York office of an AmLaw 100 firm.
 She also worked as an intern at the U.S. Department of State, the U.S. Department of Labor, and for various local and national news publications.
 Alyssa earned her Juris Doctor from NYU School of Law in 2007 where she was a Robert McKay Scholar and a Staff Editor on the Annual Survey of American Law.
 She received her B.A., magna cum laude, from the University of Maryland in 2004.